What is Ultraviolet light?

 Numerous studies have demonstrated that the HVAC system is a viable reservoir of pathogenic and opportunistic bacteria and mold.
 Below is a partial list of microorganisms that have been found on evaporator coils, drain pans and ducts:

 How does HVAC biofilm impact indoor air quality?

 The quality of indoor air, influenced by the levels of bioaerosols, contaminants and pollutants, can affect occupant health and development, resulting in reduced productivity and increased absenteeism.
 The biofilms themselves give off products of metabolism known as volatile organic compounds (VOCs) which can trigger occupant complaints of watery eyes and headaches and even severe allergy and asthma responses.
-The biological contaminants typically found on HVAC coils and drain pans have also been linked to Sick Building Syndrome (SBS) and hospital acquired infections.
+The biological contaminants typically found on HVAC coils and drain pans have also been linked to Sick Building Syndrome (SBS).

 Biological fouling of evaporator fin and tube heat exchangers is a key contributor to decreased HVAC capacity.
 The biological fouling acts as an insulator, increasing air flow resistance and decreasing heat transfer.
 The fans run longer to maintain the building at the desired temperature, increasing kW draw with reduced cooling tonnage capacity.
 A mere 10% increase in fan motor run can significantly increase energy use.
 The chillers and pumps work harder to raise the leaving water temperature and achieve set temperature points.
 For each degree the water temperature is increased, a savings of 1-2% will be realized.